wso2/demo-open-banking.github.io/sandbox-guide.md

 ### Register an application

+If you already have a Client ID of a registered application in the portal, skip this section.

-- Go to the **CDR-Dynamic Client Registration API**.
+- Go to the **Dynamic Client Registration API**.
 - From the left menu pane, select the **Try Out** option.
 - Copy the SSA available [here](/attachments/ssa.txt).
 - Use the content and generate the payload. <img src="/img/qsg/GeneratePayload.png"/>
 - Select the DCR application **POST /register** call.
 - Paste the previously generated payload as the request body. <img src="/img/qsg/DCRPost.png"/>
 - Click **Execute**.
 - From the response, copy the **Client ID** of the application.
-- If you already have a Client ID of a registered application in the portal, skip the steps above.
+You can use the same application to try out the flow again.
+- Save the Client ID for future use, as you cannot retrieve this value later.

 ### Obtain an application access token